Al Raya

-Al Raya (الراية) is an Arabic-language daily newspaper published in Doha, Qatar.
-It is the semi-official newspaper of the country and is one of the five leading Qatari dailies.
-As for Arabic dailies published in the country Al Raya is among the three major newspapers along with Al Sharq and Al Watan.
+Al Raya (الراية) is an Arabic-language pro-government daily newspaper published in Doha, Qatar.
+It is a semi-official newspaper, and is one of the five leading Qatari dailies.
+As for Arabic-language dailies published in the country, Al Raya is among the three major newspapers along with Al Sharq and Al Watan.

+Through its publisher, it is owned by Abdullah bin Hamad al-Attiyah, formerly the deputy Prime Minister of Qatar, as well as head of the emir's official royal court.
+Gulf Times is Al Raya's English-language sister newspaper.

 History and profile

-Al Raya was launched by the Gulf Company for Printing and Publishing as a weekly newspaper on 10 May 1979.
-The company, which was founded by Ali bin Jaber Al Thani, also owns Gulf Times, an English-language daily.
+Al Raya was launched by the Gulf Publishing and Printing Company as a weekly newspaper on 10 May 1979.
+The company, which was founded by Ali bin Jaber Al Thani, a member of the royal family of Qatar, also owns Gulf Times, an English-language daily.
 Based in Doha, Al Raya is the second Arabic newspaper published in Qatar.
 On 27 January 1980, Al Raya was relaunched as a daily newspaper.

 In 1996, a corpus was created which included 187 articles published in Al Raya.
-On 27 April 2012, the paper launched the mapping mangroves project.

 Nasser Mohamed Al-Othman was the first editor-in-chief of the daily newspaper.
 In the initial period, many leading Arab journalists wrote for the daily.
 Abdulla Ghanim Al Binali Al Muhannadi was appointed editor-in-chief of Al-Raya in 2019.
 In 2023, Abdulla Taleb Al Marri became the editor-in-chief of the newspaper.